 A wide variety of courses are offered including Intro to the Computer in Art, Graphic Design Studio from beginning to advanced level, Typography, Publication Design, Corporate Identity, Packaging, Motion, Senior Capstone experience that focuses primarily on research, design ideation and portfolio development, and Special Topics in Design.
 The topic will vary from section to section and may include high-end security printing, environmental design, web design, motion design, wayfinding design, and exhibition design, among others.

 Museum Studies Concentration

 The Museum Studies concentration is a Bachelor of Arts degree program offered in the Department of Art.
-Museum Studies is an important emerging field in art.
-The museum studies program at GC is one of few undergraduate programs offered in the U.S.
+It is one of only a few undergraduate programs of this emerging field offered in the United States.

-Students will learn and understand the internal operations of a museum organization through the classes that are offered.
-The courses include Introduction to Museums Studies, introduces students to lectures, lab and gallery work, discussions, slide presentations and field trips to museums, where students learn about the history and functions of museums, their missions, diverse collections, exhibition programming, interaction with its audience and community and learn the organizational structure within a museum.
-Exhibition Design presents the study of museum and gallery design principles and exhibition construction techniques.
-Critical & Curatorial Theory & Development focuses on curatorial principles, how a curator researches and critically selects artists for exhibitions, develop exhibitions and collections and work in a museum environment.
-Museum Administration focuses on museum administration and its organizational structure.
+Students in this program learn and understand the internal operations of a museum organization.
+The courses include Introduction to Museums Studies, which explores the history and function of museums, their missions, diverse collections, exhibition programming, and interaction with audiences and communities.
+In Exhibition Design, presents museum and gallery design principles and exhibition construction techniques.
+Critical and Curatorial Theory & Development focuses on curatorial practices for the development of exhibitions and collections in a museum environment.
+Museum Administration focuses on the organizational structure of museums.